weishancc/PIVT/README.md

 #### Launch the network

-The rest if more or less the same as launching the whole Raft network in the same cluster.
+The rest is more or less the same as launching the whole Raft network in the same cluster.
 We will first launch the network parts in broken state, collect host aliases and then update the network parts with host aliases.

 But first we need to copy TLS CA certs of `Pivt` orderer organization to chart three. `cluster-three` doesn't run an `Orderer` organization, so it needs to connect to an external orderer.
 TLS certificates are required for that.
 ```